arrow-/pitstops/README.md

 @menon-who-is-not-on-github will design and implement the server.
 With comunication protocol, and all.
 Good luck!

 @ashwin-mani-who-is-probably-on-github has not yet decided what he will work on.

+c2
+==
+Added structure, design
+Need to implement repo-init.
+Then ppl can use.